Listen to an audio file of this tool.

-As a parent, you play an essential role in your child’s success.
-There are intentional ways to grow a healthy parent-child relationship and growing your child’s skills to manage anger provides a perfect opportunity.
+As a parent or someone in a parenting role, you play an essential role in your child’s success.
+There are intentional ways to grow a healthy parent-child relationship, and growing your 7-year-old child’s skills to manage anger provides a perfect opportunity.

-Research confirms that when young children learn to manage their emotions, it simultaneously strengthens their executive functions.1 They are better able to use self-control, problem solve, and focus their attention.
+Research confirms that when young children learn to manage their feelings, it simultaneously strengthens their executive functions.1 They are better able to use self-control, problem solve, and focus their attention.
 This directly impacts their school success.
 However, the opposite is also true.
-Those children who do not learn to manage their emotions through the guidance and support of caring adults have attention issues and difficulty in problem solving.
+Those children who do not learn to manage their feelings through the guidance and support of caring adults may have attention issues and difficulty in problem solving.

-Yet, we all face challenges in managing anger.
+Yet, everyone faces challenges in managing anger.
 Your child may slam the bedroom door as they refuse to tell you what is happening and why they are so upset.
 Or, you may hear from a teacher that your child has kicked another child on the playground.
 Anger may cover hurt, humiliation, fear, and stress.
 It may also mask guilt, shame, grief, or envy.
-Or it could be the tip of an iceberg with a mass below of frustration.
+Or, it could be the tip of an iceberg with a mass below of frustration.

 The key to many parenting challenges, like managing anger, is finding ways to communicate so that both your needs and your child’s needs are met.
-The steps below include specific, practical strategies along with effective conversation starters to prepare you to help your child work through their roughest, most intense emotional times in ways that build up their resilience.
+The steps below include specific, practical strategies along with effective conversation starters to prepare you to help your child work through their anger in ways that build up their resilience.

-Whether it’s your five-year-old melting down in frustration over trying to get shoes on by themselves or your ten-year-old staying up late angry that a friend refused to play with them, learning how to deal with anger and its many accompanying emotions can become a regular challenge if you don’t create plans and strategies for managing them.
+Whether it’s your five-year-old breaking down in frustration over trying to tie their shoes by themself or your ten-year-old staying up late angry that a friend refused to play with them, learning how to deal with anger and its many accompanying emotions can become a regular challenge if you don’t create plans and strategies for managing them.

-- a sense of confidence that we can help our child regain calm and focus;
+- a sense of confidence that you can help your child regain calm and focus,

 - added daily peace of mind.

 This five-step process helps you and your child manage anger.
-It also builds important skills in your child.
+It also helps you build important skills in your child.
 The same process can be used to address other parenting issues as well (learn more about the process).

 Step 1.
 Get Your Child Thinking by Getting Their Input

-You can get your child thinking about ways to manage their most upsetting emotions constructively by asking them open-ended questions.
+You can get your child thinking about ways to manage their anger constructively by asking them open-ended questions.
 You’ll help prompt your child’s thinking.
-You’ll also begin to better understand their thoughts, feelings, and challenges related to managing their intense emotions so that you can address them.
-In gaining input, your child:
+You’ll also begin to better understand their thoughts, feelings, and challenges related to managing their anger so that you can address them.
+In giving input, your child

 - has the opportunity to become more aware of how they are thinking and feeling and understand when the cause of their upset is anger related;